eclipse/elk/docs/content/documentation/tooldevelopers/usingalgorithmsdirectly.md

 Each layout algorithm provides a subclass of `AbstractLayoutProvider` that is the entry point to the algorithm.
 Using it is a matter of doing the following:

 1. Create an ElkGraph to be laid out (see our [graph documentation]({{< relref "documentation/tooldevelopers/graphdatastructure.md" >}}) for how to do so).
-The KGraph will be based on the diagram you want your application to display.
+The ElkGraph will be based on the diagram you want your application to display.

 1. Configure how the layout algorithm should layout your graph by setting [layout options]({{< relref "documentation/tooldevelopers/graphdatastructure/layoutoptions.md" >}}) on the graph's elements.
 Check the documentation of the layout algorithm you want to use for which layout options it supports and what they do, exactly.